jsalinasf/cheat_sheets/linuxCommands.md

 #### To run the exact last command without typing it againg or using the up arrow, use:

 	!!

+#### To run a specific command from history

+	history

+Find line number of the command you want to use, and then run:

+	!146

 #### Send your history to a file using stdout